Thursday, December 31, 2020

 10 New Year's Resolutions For My Readers

-This is also the time when people will ponder their lives and choose to make Resolutions, the things they want to do, or not do, to make their lives better in the New Year.
+This is also the time when many people will ponder the conduct of their lives and choose to make Resolutions, the things they want to do, or not do, to make their lives better in the New Year.
 Maybe you want to give up smoking or lose weight, maybe you want to start going to a gym regularly or save more money.
-Unfortunately, many people will break their resolutions after only a short time, so numerous people will choose not to make a resolution, figuring they won't follow it anyways.
+Unfortunately, many people will break their resolutions after only a short time, within less than a month, so numerous people will choose not to make a resolution, figuring they won't follow it anyways.

-As I previously done for the last several years, I want to offer some alternative suggestions for resolutions, all connected to food and drink.
+As I've done for the last several years, I want to offer some alternative suggestions for resolutions, all connected to food and drink.
 Rather than deal in absolutes, or exact measurements, I merely hope that you choose to do your best to follow these suggested resolutions with the simple goal of doing better than you did last year.
 I don't expect anyone to follow these resolutions all the time.
 Please just do your best.
 I think you might find this easier to do than a more specific resolution which is an either/or proposition.
-Seek continued forward progress in these ten resolutions.
+Seek continued forward progress in these ten resolutions throughout the entire year.

 1) Resolve to eat & drink healthier

-That encompasses so much, from eating less calories to choosing items that have less preservatives and chemicals.
+This encompasses so much, such as eating less calories, consuming less sugar, and choosing items that have less unwanted chemicals.
 Take small steps in your approach rather than diving into a major change.
 The smaller steps won't seem as burdensome and it will make it easier to take another small step later on.
-And even small changes can bring about positive changes.
+And even small changes can bring about positive changes, especially when they accumulate over time.
 We all would benefit from eating and drinking healthier and it will also help our environment and economy.

 2) Resolve to consume more local food & drink

 Local products can help the environment, the local economy and benefit the local community.
 Plus, many of those local products can be healthier than mass produced, overly processed foods that might come from thousands of miles away.
-This includes drinking local wines, as every state now produces wine, and you might be surprised by the quality of some of that local wine.
+Eating more local seafood is such a great idea, for many reasons, from bettering your health to helping the local fishing industry.
+This resolution also includes drinking local wines, as every state now produces wine, and you might be surprised by the quality of some of that local wine.
 Not all local food and drink is delicious or good for the environment, so do some research to find out the best.

 3) Resolve to eat more seafood, especially domestic

 Seafood can be extremely healthy for you, especially those fish rich in Omega-3s, so it is an excellent choice for dinner.
-And seafood is delicious, versatile and often easy to prepare.
-Yes, it can be more expensive, but it is well worth the added cost.
-And buying more domestic seafood will help our economy, rather than buying so much imported seafood.
+Seafood is also delicious, versatile and often easy to prepare.
+Yes, it can be more expensive, but it is well worth the added cost, and there are ways to get more value in your seafood purchases.
+Buying more domestic seafood will help our economy, rather than buying so much imported seafood.
 Eating more seafood can be one of the healthiest life changes you ever make.
 It has scientifically been proven that consuming 26 pounds of seafood annually will reduce your chances of heart disease by 36%.
 An easy and delicious resolution.

 4) Resolve to expand your drink horizons

 Don't keep drinking the same old stuff all the time.
-There are so many wonderful beverages out there to taste, to see if you can find some new favorites.
+There are so many wonderful beverages out there to taste, and you might find some new favorites.
 Break out of your rut and endeavor to try something new on a regular basis.
 If you mainly drink Chardonnay, venture out and try some other white wines, such as Gruner Veltliner, Trebbiano or Albarino.
 Try Sherry, Sake, Japanese Whisky, Mezcal, Franciacorta, Baijiu, and other under-appreciated beverages.
 Taste it all, constantly trying new beverages, and continue drinking those you enjoy.

 5) Resolve to expand your food horizons